Skip to content

 Right Arrow RetroPad Right Move cursor right

-Page Up RetroPad L1 Scroll one page up
+Q RetroPad L1 Scroll one page up

-Page Down RetroPad R1 Scroll one page down
+W RetroPad R1 Scroll one page down

 Backspace RetroPad B Return to the previous screen

-Enter RetroPad A Select Item
+Enter RetroPad A Select Item (note: Enter key is mapped to Select button in-game)

 Del RetroPad Y Scan content / Remove highlighted input bind